 Saturday, June 29, 8:00-10:00 AM or 10:00-12:00 PM

 ***THIS EVENT IS NOW FULL.
 Space is no longer available for 2019’s summer or fall tour.
 If you’d like to reserve a spot for tours in 2020, call the Green Lake Sanitary District at (920) 295-4488. ****

 Explore Mitchell Glen for the first time or revisit this popular Green Lake Conservancy Partnership Property with the Green Team.
 Local biologist and educator, Tom Eddy, will lead participants down to the glen that features 12.2 acres of maple-basswood climax forest, unique geological formations, outstanding biodiversity, and spring-fed waters flowing into Green Lake.

 This tour includes walking about 80 steep, steps into and out of the ravine.
-Space is very limited and reservations are required by calling the Green Lake Sanitary District at (920) 295-4488.
 Please call if you need to cancel to make room for others to attend.
 Participants will enjoy a short bus ride to Mitchell’s Glen.
 Meeting info will be given upon reservation.